-“a powerful film…”- Daphne Howland, The Village Voice
+“…a powerful documentary saga…” – Daphne Howland, The Village Voice

 Interview with Mary Mazzio and Carol Robles-Roman on The Leonard Lopate Show

-“What happens in shocking …” – Meghna Chakrabarti, Radio Boston
+“What happens is shocking…” – Meghna Chakrabarti, Radio Boston

 Press Play with Madeleine Brand with Mary Mazzio and Emma Llanso of the CDT.

-Femi Oke and Al Jazeera interview Kubiiki Pride, Mary Mazzio and others to discuss the issue of online child sex trafficking.
-The Stream
+Femi Oke and Al Jazeera interview Kubiiki Pride, Mary Mazzio and others to discuss the issue of online child sex trafficking in The Stream.

 “When Citizen asked FACESS (Freeing American Children from Exploitation and Sexual Slavery)—a faith-based nonprofit in California that runs a rehabilitation center for rescuees—how many of the girls on its campus had been sold through Backpage, the answer was simple.
 Every single one.” – Karla Dial, Citizen Magazine

-“If you’re coming at me, I’m coming at you… and I’m bringing all my friends, too…” – Hillary von Schroeter, Wellesley Townsman
+“‘I Am Jane Doe’ is Mazzio’s ninth film and latest punch in her effort to tackle serious social problems.
+Mazzio admittedly hates to fight, but affirms, ‘If you’re coming at me, I’m coming at you…and I’m bringing all my friends, too.’” – Hillary von Schroeter, Wellesley Townsman

 NECN reports on I AM JANE DOE.

-“Chilling documentary reveals stories of child sex slave trafficking” – The New York Post
+“Chilling documentary reveals stories of child sex slave trafficking” – New York Post

-“Mazzio’s ‘Jane Doe’ Shines a Light on Child Sex Trafficking” – Stephen Schaefer, The Boston Herald
+“Mazzio’s ‘Jane Doe’ Shines a Light on Child Sex Trafficking” – Stephen Schaefer, Boston Herald